 The Xbox app’s biggest selling point?
 Freedom from the console.

 71% of users praised the ability to play without needing an Xbox.
-This cross-device flexibility is what users love most, here’s what else they had to say:
+But that was not the only thing they appreciated.
+Here’s what else stood out to users of the Xbox app:

 Many respondents noted that the excitement of flexibility fades fast if reliability lags behind what they’re used to — which is why many ultimately return to top gaming platforms like Steam where performance, stability, and a polished experience consistently meet their expectations.